 Herman Miller to Buy Design Within Reach

-The $154-million deal is the latest in the saga of high-end acquisitions in the contract furniture industry.
+The latest in the saga of high-end acquisitions in the contract furniture industry

 In banner news for the industry, Herman Miller has announced that it has plans to purchase Design Within Reach (DWR) by the end of the month.
 The office furniture company will pay $154 million to acquire the contemporary furniture retailer and all its 38 outlets in the United States and Canada.
 (Herman Miller will command an 84% stake in DWR.)
 With revenues of $185 million in 2013, DWR is Herman Miller’s fastest growing retailer, says CEO John Edelman, who took over the company reins in 2010 and has since brought DWR to industry prominence.
 Together with president John McPhee, Edelman penned a letter stating how “thrilled” the two were “to be joining the Herman Miller family.”